-Five Tips for Leaving Legacy LIBOR Behind in 2021
+5 Tips for Leaving LIBOR Behind in 2021

 When the end of LIBOR was announced three years ago, the changeover to a new benchmark seemed a long way off.
 Many finance and legal professionals considered the task of updating legacy contracts with a new lending rate framework as a distant hurdle, somewhere over the horizon, far down the road.

-Our new white paper, Five Tips for Leaving Legacy LIBOR Behind in 2021, provides a planning framework to help you quickly, easily and methodically:
+For firms that are “lost in transition” and feeling overwhelmed by the volume and complexity of work still to be done, here’s a roadmap to get back on track.
+Our new white paper, Five Tips for Leaving LIBOR Behind in 2021, provides a planning framework to help you efficiently, easily and methodically:

 - Identify contracts that reference the LIBOR benchmark